adrelanos/aeternity-wiki/Understanding-æternity.md

 For more information refer to [State Channel](http://www.jeffcoleman.ca/state-channels/).
 Also see [[State Channels]].

-# How does Æternity work?
+# How does æternity work?
 * [Governance & æternity](https://github.com/aeternity/testnet/wiki/Research-and-Theory#governance--consensus)

 (High-level, also describe the proof system, state channels):